lf-/blog/content/posts/flakes-arent-real.md

 ## `flake.nix` (`default.nix`, `shell.nix`) in project directories

-These are *developer* packaging of projects.
-To this end, they provide dev shells to work on a project, and are versioned *with* the project.
+These are *developer* packaging of projects: pinned tool versions, not caring as much about unifying dependencies with the system, etc. To this end, they provide dev shells to work on a project, and are versioned *with* the project.
 Additionally they may provide packaging to install a tool separately from nixpkgs.

 There are a couple of things that make these notable compared to the packaging one might see in nixpkgs: